-Minutes of the Audit Committee held remotely via 'Zoom' on Tuesday, 11 March 2021 at 6.30pm
+Minutes of the Audit Committee meeting held remotely via 'Zoom' on Tuesday, 9 March 2023 at 4.00pm

-Present: Councillors M Warfield, Mrs J Greaves, I Jackson, D Robertson and C Spruce.
+Present: Councillors M Warfield (Chair), J Greaves, A Lax and D Robertson.

-Apologies: Councillors A Lax and A Smith.
+Apologies: Councillors A Smith and C Spruce.

-In Attendance: Ms A James (Accounts Officer), Mr A Briggs (Town Clerk and RFO), Mr G Keatley (Internal Auditor).
+In Attendance: Mr A Briggs (Town Clerk and RFO), Mr G Keatley (Internal Auditor).

-13 MINUTES
+15 MINUTES

-RESOLVED: That the Minutes of the Audit Committee meeting held on 7 December 2020 be confirmed as a correct record.
+RESOLVED: That the Minutes of the Audit Committee meeting held on 8 December 2022 be confirmed as a correct record.
+[Minutes adopted by the City Council on 12 December 2022]

-14 INTERNAL AUDIT ANNUAL REPORT 2020-2021
+16 INTERNAL AUDIT ANNUAL REPORT 2022-2023

-The Internal Auditor presented his Internal Audit Annual Report 2020-2021, (which incorporated the Management Risk Register).
+The Internal Auditor presented his Internal Audit Annual Report 2022-2023, (which incorporated the Management Risk Register).
 Members discussed the detail of the report and the recommendations therein and agreed the management response.